KlapkovGV/natural-language-processing/w1.intro/readme.md

 * N: noun
 * V: verb

-Let;s look at the English sentence: "The chef cooked a delicious meal".
+Let's look at the English sentence: "The chef cooked a delicious meal".
 "The chef" is NP (subject). "cooked a delicious meal" is VP (predicate).

 ```mermaid
 graph TD